 Workers’ compensation insurance is intended to cover the costs of workplace accidents.
 Typically, workers’ compensation covers medical bills (doctors visits, hospital visits, prescriptions, surgery, rehabilitation) and lost wages.
 Assuming an employee is eligible to receive workers' compensation, lost wages are payable only under certain circumstances.
 For example, if an employee suffers a minor injury and will return to work in less than 7 days, no lost wages will be paid.
 If an employee will be out of work for more than 7 days, lost wages will be paid starting on the 8th day.

 All jobs have risks of injury.
 An employee who spends their day doing data input might be at risk for carpal tunnel syndrome.
 Certain jobs however are inherently more dangerous than others.
 In those jobs, the risk of severe injury or death is higher.
 For example, an electrician who works with electricity daily, or a construction worker working on a building 30 stories in the air, is at greater risk of suffering a severe or deadly workplace accident.
+To mitigate these dangers, construction site safety regulations are crucial in ensuring that workers are protected from potential hazards.
+These regulations encompass proper training, protective gear, and safety protocols that must be followed at all times.
+By adhering to these guidelines, employers can significantly reduce the likelihood of accidents and create a safer work environment for all personnel involved.

 In 2019 (the most recent national data available) the U.S. Department of Labor’s Bureau of Labor Statistics (BLS) reported that there were 2.8 million non-fatal workplace injuries or illnesses in the US, and 5,333 fatal workplace injuries.
 This equates to 2.8 injuries per 100 full time workers and 3.5 deaths per 100,000 full-time workers.
 It also equates to 1 worker dying every 99 minutes due to a workplace injury.
 While the number of injuries and illnesses has essentially remained the same for the past 3 years, the number of deaths in 2019 represents a 2% increase from 2018.